11 Criminals Arrested - UrduPoint

 11 Criminals Arrested

-SARGODHA, (UrduPoint / Pakistan Point News - 6th Jun, 2024) The Sargodha police on Thursday arrested 11 alleged criminals.
+SARGODHA, (UrduPoint / Pakistan Point News - 13th Jun, 2024) Sargodha police on Thursday arrested 11 criminals across the District here on Thursday.

-Police said that teams raided various localities and arrested Inaam, Wasim, Rashid, Imran, Kamran, Suleman, Tahir, Kaleem, Wajahat ,Nouman and Khaleel, besides recovering 2.

 Further investigation was under way.